jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 That's 30 hours of help and hand-holding we didn't have to provide.

----

 ## pic of crazy mercer Jordan and Max K

-The third question I get is about our team.
-After I talk about my vision for support, I occasionally have applicants ask me if their job is safe, if I really want to automate away more and more conversations.

-For those who get it, you know.
+So this brings up the question of what our team does do.

 The inbox is only the beginning.

 Because our inbox and phone call volume is no longer directly tied to customer growth, we haven’t had to hire a whole bunch of recent college grads, chain them to a desk, and flood them with customer calls every day.

 Instead, I’m able to hire a few really smart, really talented people who improve our customer’s lives in so many ways.

 Max and Jordan, for example, run a weekly web show where they welcome Wistia newbies into the fray.
 The whole thing is improv, so they get to talking heavy metal and whiskey with our new customers more than you'd think.

-They always come out of the show laughing with really raving reviews.
-Contrast that to your average 1 on 1 demos, and it's a great way to provide folks who need a little extra hand-holding a great experience without it being a time suck.
+The light-weight approach is lots of 1 on 1 demos.
+Max and Jordan handle questions in bulk - which is a great way to provide folks who need a little extra hand-holding a great experience without it being a total time suck.

 Mercer is always working with the development team to identify fixes for deep technical problems, which delight our long-time customers.

-Contrast that with your typical bug reports and strained relationship between support and development.
+Contrast that with the light-weight approach, which is issuing bug reports and creating that strained, back-and-forth relationship between support and development teams.

 With a focus on scalable resources, there is no limit to the type of things you can build for your customers.
 They will thank you (with their money) for